duneanalytics/docs/docs/query/writing-efficient-queries-rework.md

 - **Data partitioning**: Data partitioning is a technique that divides data into smaller chunks called partitions.
 This reduces the amount of data that needs to be stored and accessed, which improves performance.
 - **Data indexing**: Data indexing is a technique that creates a data structure called an index.
 This data structure contains information about the data in a table, which allows the database to quickly find the data it needs.
+- **Data storage layout**: Data storage layout relates to how the data is stored on disk.
+This includes the file format, how the data is physically stored on disk, and how the data is organized in memory.
+The right data storage layout can significantly improve performance.
 - **Data compression**: Data compression is a technique that reduces the size of data by removing redundant information.
 This reduces the amount of data that needs to be stored and accessed, which improves performance.
 - **Data caching**: Data caching is a technique that stores frequently accessed data in memory.
 This reduces the amount of data that needs to be stored and accessed, which improves performance.

 For the most part, these techniques are employed in the background and are not visible to the user.
-However, understanding how **data partitioning** and **data indexing** work is essential for writing efficient queries on DuneSQL.
+However, understanding how **data partitioning**, **data indexing** and the **data storage layout** work is essential for writing efficient queries on DuneSQL.

 Databases employ these techniques to combat their most significant challenge: **the I/O bound nature of data storage**.
 I/O bound refers to the fact that the speed of data access is limited by the speed of the storage device.
 Read speed, the time it takes to load data from storage to memory, is an essential constraint of databases.